Kozliv

+Name

 The name Kozliv stems from the Ukrainian noun kozel, meaning goat.

 History

-Kozliv was first founded in 1467.
+Kozliv was first mentioned in 1467.
+Located in the western part of the historical region of Podolia, it initially had the status of a town.

-During World War II it was under German occupation from 1941 to 1944.
+During World War II Kozliv was under German occupation from 1941 to 1944.
 In 1952, it was a village, there was а distillery, a primary school, a secondary school, a machine tractor station and a Palace of Culture.

-It acquired the status of an urban-type settlement in 1961.
+Kozliv acquired the status of an urban-type settlement in 1961.
+Under the Soviet rule it was a district centre of Ternopil Oblast.

-In January 1989 the population was 2041 people.
+In January 1989 the population was 2,041 people.

-In January 2013 the population was 1846 people.
+In January 2013 the population was 1,846 people.

 Until 18 July 2020, Kozliv belonged to Kozova Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Kozova Raion was merged into Ternopil Raion.
 On 26 January 2024, a new law entered into force which abolished the urban-type settlement status, and Kozliv became a rural settlement.